-Enter the Colosseum, the Roman Forum & Palatine plus 7 new sites in Rome
+Enter the Roman Forum & Palatine plus 7 new sites in Rome

 Soon after, at the entrance to the Criptoportico Neroniano, (site 1) a long underground corridor with music and projections of art from the other SUPER sights, the next docent expressed great relief that I had the SUPER.
 “Thank goodness you have the right ticket!”
 It was only 10am, but she had already turned away many tourists who wanted entry, and she was tired of arguing and explaining.

-Allora, what is this new SUPER ticket causing excitement and vexation on the Palatine Hill, and is it the right choice for you?
+Allora, what is this new Forum-Palatine SUPER ticket causing excitement and vexation on the Palatine Hill, and is it the right choice for you?
 SUPER stands for Seven Unique Places to Experience in Rome.
-For 18 euros, (13.50 for EU citizens between 18 and 25 years old), the SUPER ticket includes one entrance to the Colosseum, two entrances to the Roman Forum – Palatine, where seven historical sites can be accessed.
+For 16 euros, (13.50 for EU citizens between 18 and 25 years old), the SUPER ticket includes an entrance to the Roman Forum – Palatine, where seven historical sites can be accessed.
 The seven sites are the Criptoportico Neroniano, Museo Palatino, Aula Isiaca – Loggia Mattei, House of Augustus, House of Livia, Temple of Romulus and Santa Maria Antiqua.
-The ticket has to be used within two consecutive days.
+The ticket has to be used within one day.

-The SUPER ticket makes six sites newly accessible to the public.
+The SUPER ticket makes seven sites newly accessible to the public.
 Antiquity fans, pay attention!
 Santa Maria Antiqua and the Temple of Romulus used to be open only with guided tours or for temporary exhibitions; the houses of Augustus and Livia are newly reopened; and Loggia Mattei and Isiaca Hall are open for the first time.
 And from April 2019, you will also be able to visit the Domus Transitoria.

 Enter the cool rotunda of Santa Maria Antiqua, (site 7) and you are surrounded by monastic chants.
 In one corner of the temple, dedicated to medical saints, the light show highlights the surgical instruments they carried.
 Imagine a sick person who lived between the 6th and 9th centuries lying in this room, praying to the saints, the exhibit suggests.
 This kind of narrative tells the visitor not only what to focus on, but also how their ancient ancestors would have regarded the place.
 The fresco of Christian martyrs with their lower legs turning blue in cold water is still visible enough to communicate its dramatic story, even without a video projector.